The 2021 Sex Now Survey is now online

 WHO IS THE SURVEY FOR?

 Sex Now is Canada’s national survey for all GBT2Q men and non-binary people.
+Women are ineligible for the survey.
 We are looking for participants from all ethno-racial backgrounds, immigration statuses, abilities, HIV statuses, body types and locations across Canada.
 This year’s survey also includes a number of questions on substance use and harm reduction when it comes to our social life, mental wellness, and sex life.

 WHAT IS INVOLVED